City Unscripted

 In quiet residential areas near Kyoto's edges, traditional houses have been converted into intimate tea spaces.

-The owners often practice flower arranging alongside tea ceremony, creating displays that change with each season and complement the specific teas being served.
+The owners often practice flower arranging alongside the tea ceremony, creating displays that change with each season and complement the specific teas being served.

 Flower arranging (ikebana) in these settings emphasizes natural beauty over formal display.